AlexanderHaun2/AlexanderHaun2.github.io/enhancement-two.md

 This enhancement focuses on the trip listing feature of the Travlr Getaways Angular admin application, specifically `trip-listing.component.ts` and the new `trip-filter.ts` module.
 This is the same overall project used for the software design and engineering enhancement, since a single artifact may demonstrate skills across multiple ePortfolio categories.

 **Code:** the most relevant before/after changes are shown inline below.
-This enhancement changes trip-listing.component.html and trip-listing.component.ts.
-It also adds trip-filter.spec.ts and trip-filter.ts.
+This enhancement changes `trip-listing.component.html` and `trip-listing.component.ts`.
+It also adds `trip-filter.spec.ts` and `trip-filter.ts`.
 To browse the complete files, see [the original version](https://github.com/AlexanderHaun2/AlexanderHaun2.github.io/tree/main/original/travlr/app_admin) or [the enhanced version](https://github.com/AlexanderHaun2/AlexanderHaun2.github.io/tree/main/enhanced/travlr/app_admin/src/app/utils).

 ## Justification for Inclusion